Bamorial/HumanCounter/README.md

    * main.py - main script to execute the people detection
    * IDetector - the abstract class that declares the methods for all detectors
-   * HOGDetector - implementation of the HOG+ method
+   * HOGDetector - implementation of the HOG+SVM method
    * YOLODetector - implementation for the YOLO method

 ## Output